IFTYSAMI/ECGproject-/README.md

-# 🫀 ECG Arrhythmia Classification using CNN
+# 🫀 ECG Arrhythmia Classification using ML Dl

 ## 📌 Project Overview
 This project applies Machine Learning and Deep Learning models to classify ECG signals and detect arrhythmia.
 A comparison between traditional ML models and a 1D Convolutional Neural Network (CNN) is performed.